 "I can advice them to not limit themselves to the most 'logical' job options like working for a study agency or working as a mobility officer.
 Companies often don't even realise the power of our diploma.
 Our profiles are suitable for many different disciplines.
 It's up to you to prove that."

 "Furthermore, I can recommend every student to invest in your personal network from day one.
 Your fellow students (and the older and younger ones) will become your colleagues, even if you don't end up in the same company.
 You will always come across each other on the terrain.
 Invest in this network from day one, when you start your education.
-You will definetely benefit from it in the rest of your professional career.
+You will definitely benefit from it in the rest of your professional career.
 But most importantly, choose what you love to do.
 There is nothing better than doing a job you love every day."